 I’ve been on a mission to find the best cookies in Austin, and this week Todd brought home one of my old favorites — a Black Gold Cookie from Upper Crust bakery.
 It’s big, fat, and stuffed with walnuts, but I couldn’t eat the whole cookie in one sitting so I put it away.
 The next thing you know it was stale.
 To make up for it, I made the Black Gold Cookies clone recipe off Recipe Goldmine.

 I’d made this one in the past, but couldn’t remember anything about it other than it had a ton of nuts, much like the original.
-What I forgot was just how important it was to use great chocolate.
-I used “meh” chocolate (not the worst quality, not the best) and I got “meh” cookies.
-Okay, they were on the good side of meh because it’s a good recipe, but I could have done so much better had I used something like Scharffen Berger or even Green & Black’s.
-So if you make these cookies, remember that.
+What I forgot was just how important it is to use great chocolate.
+I used “okay” chocolate (not the worst quality, not the best) and I got “okay” cookies.
+The cookies were good, but would have been so much better with something like Scharffen Berger or Green & Black’s.
+So if you make these cookies, use high quality chocolate.
+Update: Here’s a new photo with unsweetened Callebaut and Trader Joe’s semisweet chocolate pieces.
+With the new chocolate, the cookies went from good to great!

 Source: The Upper Crust Bakery – Austin, Texas and Recipe Goldmine

-In a medium size microwave-safe bowl or 2 cups Pyrex measure, melt the butter on high for about 30 seconds.
-Add the 2 oz unsweetened chocolate and the 6 ounces of semisweet chocolate.
+- In a medium size microwave-safe bowl or a 2 cup Pyrex measure, melt the butter on high for about 30 seconds.
+Add the chopped unsweetened chocolate and semisweet chocolate.
 Stir well and microwave at 50% power, stirring every 30 seconds, until melted.
-Set aside to cool slightly (or completely, if you are patient).
+Set aside to cool slightly

-In a mixing bowl using an electric mixer, beat the eggs with the sugar for about 4 minutes or until light and fluffy and slightly thick.
-Add espresso powder (or Via), vanilla extract and chocolate mixture, beating until smooth.
+- In a mixing bowl using an electric mixer, beat the eggs with the sugar for about 4 minutes or until light and fluffy and slightly thick.
+Add espresso powder, vanilla extract and chocolate mixture, beating until smooth.

-In a small bowl mix together flour, baking powder, and salt and add to chocolate mixture, beating until just combined.
+- In a small bowl mix together flour, baking powder, and salt and add to chocolate mixture, beating until just combined.
 Stir in the nuts.
-Chill for about 20 minute or just long enough to cool down the mixture.
-When mixture is no longer warm, stir in the 1 cup of chocolate chips.
+Chill for about 20 minute or just long enough to cool down the mixture (only if it is warm).
+When mixture is no longer warm, stir in the chocolate chips or chunks.
 If mixture is still soft, return to the refrigerator until it is scoopable.

-Preheat oven to 325 degrees F. Scoop dough into 8 equal size mounds and arrange the mounds on a foil lined plate.
+- Preheat oven to 325 degrees F. Scoop dough into 12 equal size mounds and arrange the mounds on a foil lined plate.
 Keep chilled until ready to use (or put them in a zipper bag, freeze them and bake as needed), or arrange 3 ½ inches apart on ungreased baking sheets.
-Bake one sheet at a time for 25 minutes on center rack.
+Bake one sheet at a time for 20-25 minutes on center rack (check sooner if you made the cookies smaller).